-On February 27, 2019, the Superior Court of Quebec authorised the bringing of a class action on behalf of Ms. Lisa Blais against certain Watch Tower entities regarding alleged sexual abuses within the Jehovah’s Witness organisation, as well as the alleged negligent handling of these sexual abuses.
+On February 27, 2019, the Superior Court of Quebec authorised the bringing of a class action on behalf of Ms. Lisa Blais against certain Watch Tower entities regarding alleged sexual abuses on minors within the Jehovah’s Witness organisation, as well as the alleged negligent handling of these sexual abuses.